-Wide range of calibers can be digitized in BalScan, from smallbore rifle ammunition to .12 Gauge shotgun shells.
-Bullets, cartridge case bottoms, or cartridge case surfaces are scanned in high 3μm resolution including 3D information.
-BalScan is very suitable for scanning and comparison of deformed bullets, bullet fragments and even direct scanning of the breech face and the firing pin of a firearm.
+Wide range of calibers can be digitized by BalScan, from smallbore rifle ammunition to .12 Gauge shotgun shells.
+Bullets, cartridge case bottoms, or cartridge case surfaces are scanned in high 3μm resolution and saved as 3D models.
+BalScan is capable of scanning and comparison of deformed bullets, bullet fragments, it can even directly scan a breech face and a firing pin of a firearm.

 The reliable Oracle database is an important part of the BalScan system.
-The database is organized in two distinct forms.
-The database of criminal cases contains evidences related to the crime scene along with test bullets and cartridge cases.
-The firearms database includes fired bullets and cartridge cases linked to a particular registered firearm.
+The database is organized in two logical units - a database of criminal cases and a database of firearms.
+The criminal cases database contains evidences related to crime scenes, test bullets and test cartridge cases of found firearms.
+The firearms database contains test bullets and test cartridge cases linked to registered firearms.

 The database can be installed on a standalone server connected to other BalScan workstations within a private network.
-Active workstations provide live examination, digitizing of bullets/cartridge cases, searching the database, and comparisons.
-Passive workstations (without the BalScan device) provide search and comparison only.
+Active workstations (with the BalScan device) provide live examination, digitizing of bullets and cartridge cases, searching and comparisons.
+Passive workstations (without the BalScan device) provide only searching and comparisons.
 A minimal setup contains just one active workstation which covers the complete functionality (digitization, database, comparisons).

-A filtering can be applied to the database.
-The user can easily display only records of a certain caliber, of a certain type (2D/3D/bullet/c. case), or created within a certain period of time, etc. The filtering conditions can be combined so that only relevant records are displayed.
+A filter can be applied to the database.
+The operator can easily display only records of a certain caliber, certain type (2D/3D/bullet/cartridge case), or created within a certain period of time, etc. The filtering conditions can be combined so that only relevant records are displayed.

-There is a rich set of 2D and 3D comparison tools available with user friendly interface and intuitive image handling.
-The compared surfaces can be visualized texture free, highlighting the topography under any illumination direction which can be easily varied and synchronized.
+The software provides a very friendly environment for the user, working with multiple images is very intuitive and there is a rich set of 2D and 3D comparison tools.
+The compared surfaces can be visualized texture-free thus emphasizing the surface topography.
+Direction of the simulated illumination can be easily varied and synchronized.
 A breech face and a firing pin of a firearm can be directly compared with the markings on the cartridge case.

 Top quality monochrome digital camera (optionally color)